-EVOLUTION OF A FRESHWATER LENS IN A PHREATIC AQUIFER
+EVOLUTION OF A SHARP INTERFACE IN A PHREATIC AQUIFER

-In this paper, a transient sharp interface between fresh and saline groundwater in an axialsymmetric phreatic aquifer is used as a 'benchmark'.
+In this paper, a transient sharp interface between fresh and saline groundwater in a one-dimensional phreatic aquifer is used as a 'benchmark'.
 An analytical solution is derived by Boekelman (1998).
-He considered a circular sandy island with a freshwater lens evolving due to natural groundwater recharge (see figure 2a).
+He considered an elongated island or strip of sand-dunes with a freshwater lens evolving due to natural groundwater recharge (see figure 2a).

 Figure 2: a.
-The sharp interface at a circular island; b.
+The sharp interface at an elongated island; b.
 Schematic representation of the problem.